 Like other treatments, these medicines work best when they are part of a program that includes:

-Bupropion is a pill that may help decrease your craving for tobacco when you are trying to quit.
+Bupropion is a pill that may cut down your craving for tobacco.

 How to take it: